UTSA-ICS/sid-server/doc/source/developing.rst

   used to catch bug regressions and commit it before any code is written.

-The ``keystone.tests.util.wip`` decorator can be used to mark a test as WIP.
+The ``sidserver.tests.util.wip`` decorator can be used to mark a test as WIP.
 A WIP test will always be run.
 If the test fails then a TestSkipped exception is raised because we expect the test to fail.
 We do not pass the test in this case so that it doesn't count toward the number of